AdsophicSolutions/AppBlocks.Autofac.Examples/src/QuickStart/README.md

 # Quick Start

 Quick Start projects gives you a quick introduction on using AppBlocks.Autofac.
 It demonstrates how to a create a single service using AppBlocks.Autofac.
 Build and run the service from command line to see results.
-You see will see aspect oriented logging in action.
+You see will see aspect oriented logging in action both from a synchronous service method (IService interface) and asynchronous service method (IAsyncService interface)

 ## Source Files